The Red Carpet at the Sikhlens: Sikh Arts & Film Festival will once again be in-person on the campus of Chapman

 SUPREME MOTHERHOOD: THE JOURNEY OF MATA SAHIB (ANIMATED)

-Supreme Motherhood: The Journey of Mata Sahib Kaur is a visual, musical, historical masterpiece which was released in cinemas at Vaisakhi 2022.
+Supreme Motherhood: The Journey of Mata Sahib Kaur is a visual, musical, and historical masterpiece that will be screening at Sikhlens 2022 film festival.
 This pioneering animated movie reveals the untold epic life story of Mata Sahib Kaur (forever immortalized as the Mother of the Khalsa).
 After her husband, Guru Gobind Singh Ji, departed from Earth, he left her in charge of the Khalsa nation for 40 years.
 The movie explores her spiritual and temporal leadership qualities, as well as the socio-religious contributions she made to society during the oppressive Mughal reign of the 17th Century, which was one of the most turbulent times the country has ever witnessed.

 Programming is subject to change without notice.